Wuthering Heights (soundtrack): Release

 On 6 November 2025, Charli posted a short clip of a new song titled "House" featuring a spoken word poem by Welsh musician John Cale of the Velvet Underground.
 The song was released as the album's lead single on 10 November, alongside a music video directed by Mitch Ryan.
 The second single, "Chains of Love", was released on 13 November, with a music video later released on 17 November.
+"Wall of Sound" was released without prior announcement as the album's third single on 16 January 2026.
+Charli XCX announced the album's track list on 28 January 2026.
+"Always Everywhere" and its music video were released on 13 February 2026, the same day as the album.